 My worried mom asked the same thing about Biden’s Executive Order.
 I told her not to worry.

-In short, I predicted two things.
+I predicted two things.
 First, the order would be limited in scope.
 Second, even a national ban on non-competes would not end departing employee litigation, because employers would just shift their legal theory to trade secrets.

-For all the hoopla on the Biden side and the hand-wringing among business lawyers, this was pretty restrained.
+For all the hoopla on the Biden side and the hand-wringing among business lawyers, it was pretty restrained.
 For one thing, the Executive Order doesn’t change the law at all.
 It only directs the FTC to consider changes to the law.

 As for my second prediction, that the scope of action on non-competes would be limited, the order doesn’t instruct the FTC to outlaw non-competes, it only suggests that the Commission “curtail” the “unfair use” of non-competes.